RobertsLab/project-oyster-comparative-omics/README.md

-# project-cv-cg-trans-meth
+# project-oyster-comparative-omics

-Project exploring methylation and transcriptomic responses to ocean acidification in *Crassostrea virginica* and *Crassostrea gigas*
+Project exploring and comparing methylation and transcriptomic responses to ocean acidification in *Crassostrea virginica* and *Crassostrea gigas*